 - CVCC needs to see an unofficial transcript from the actual school where a student took a prerequisite.
 Transcripts must reflect grades of “A”, “B” or “C”.
 A grade of “TR” necessitates the need for a student to provide an unofficial transcript from the school where that particular course(s) was taken.

 - Visiting students should be prepared to bear all expenses associated with registration; non visiting students are not eligible for financial aid from CVCC.

 NEXT STEPS to enroll as a visiting student at CVCC:

 You need a working email address you check daily before proceeding with this process.
 The College must receive your updated residency information, submitted Application for the appropriate term and your email to email@example.com with a photo of your photo ID and course requests before the corresponding term published deadlines.

-IMPORTANT NOTE: Go to www.ncresidency.org and check the status of your RCN.
-If it is set to expire before the start date of the term you wish to enroll at CVCC, you will need to contact the RDS office and request a reconsideration/update of your RCN.
-You may call them toll free at 1 (844) 319-3640.
+- Go to www.ncresidency.org and check the status of your RCN.
+If it expires before the start date of the semester you wish to enroll, you will need to contact the RDS office and request a reconsideration/update of your RCN.
+Call toll free at (844) 319-3640.

-- If you have not completed the NC Residency Determination Interview, you need to complete it to get a Residency Certification Number (RCN) before submitting the Application.
+- If you have not completed the NC Residency Determination Interview, complete it to get a Residency Certification Number (RCN) before submitting the Application.

 - Use your cell phone to take a photo of your driver’s license.
 The photo must be clear and readable.

-- In your e-mail, include the name and section number of the class you want to take (Example: PSY 150-805) from the Winter Intersession Course Schedule
+- In your email, include the name and section number of the class you want to take (Example: PSY 150-805) from the appropriate semester schedule.

-- Textbooks are not included in tuition and may be secured at the CVCC Campus Store.
+- Textbooks are not included in tuition and are available from the CVCC Campus Store.

-Note: The College requires 5 business days to create student online accounts.
-Classes are offered in Blackboard; you need dependable Internet service on a laptop or desktop with Chrome or Mozilla.
+Note: The College requires five (5) business days to create student online accounts.
+Classes are available in Blackboard.
+Students need dependable Internet service on a laptop or desktop with Chrome or Mozilla.
 DO NOT use a smart phone for online coursework.